A Survey of Real-Time Support, Analysis, and Advancements in ROS 2: Background

 \textbf{Overview.} As shown in \cref{fig:layers}, ROS~2 acts as a middleware between the application and the operating system, providing a set of tools and libraries to build robotic applications, as well as interfaces for inter-process and inter-machine communication.
 ROS~2 itself is composed of several layers that enable its modular architecture.
 At the top, there are programming-language-specific layers: the two most popular ones are \texttt{rclpy} for Python and \texttt{rclcpp} for C++, respectively.
 The literature on real-time performance of ROS~2 assumes the use of the C++ interface, since C++ is best suited for time-critical applications.
 Below, the \texttt{rcl} layer provides the core functionalities of ROS~2 and the \texttt{rmw} layer provides a unified API for the underlying middleware used for message dispatching (DDS~\cite{omg_dds14} or Zenoh~\cite{Corsaro2023}).

-ROS~2 applications are realized through a distributed network of components.
+ROS~2 applications are realized through a distributed network of components, as illustrated in~\cref{{fig:components}}.
 Each component is realized as a node, which is the fundamental unit of composition in ROS~2 systems and encapsulates a set of related functionalities.
 The functionalities of a node are implemented as \textbf{callbacks}, which are functions that are executed in response to specific events.
 These events are triggered by different task types, such as subscribers that receive messages (\emph{event-driven}) or timers that elapse after a specified time interval (\emph{time-driven}).

 In ROS~2, nodes can communicate with each other using the \emph{publish-subscribe} paradigm.
 Each node can include publishers and subscribers that allow them to communicate via messages through so-called \emph{topics}.
 When a callback \emph{publishes} on a topic, it sends a message in broadcast to all the \emph{subscribers} that subscribe to the same topic.
 The reception of the message triggers a corresponding activation, which eventually leads to the execution of the subscriber callback.